Current Cases

 In 2014, in an effort to save money, the City of Flint switched its water supply to water drawn from the highly contaminated Flint River.
 That change set into motion a series of events that ended with many of the City’s nearly 8,000 small children permanently harmed by lead poisoning, and over 30,000 of the City’s many housing units rendered nearly worthless because of corroded, unsafe pipes and appliances.

-On March 31, 2016, Cohen Milstein filed an initial lawsuit in federal court on behalf of Flint residents against two corporations and multiple government entities involved in the Flint water and lead crisis.
-According to the complaint, engineering firms Lockwood, Andrews & Newnam (LAN) and Veolia North America (Veolia), both major professional companies with experience in water systems, gave the City disastrously bad advice about the switch to Flint River water.
+According to Flint residents’ March 31, 2016 complaint, engineering firms Lockwood, Andrews & Newnam (LAN) and Veolia North America (Veolia), both major professional companies with experience in water systems, gave the City disastrously bad advice about the switch to Flint River water.

 When Flint’s citizens complained about the new water’s bad smell, color, and taste—and later, when the City suffered an outbreak of deadly Legionnaires’ disease—the engineering companies failed to identify corroding pipes as the root cause of the City’s problems.
 Had they taken even the most basic steps required of professional engineers, they would have discovered that Flint River water was eight times more corrosive than the City’s previous water source, and they would have taken steps to prevent the leaching of dangerous lead into residents’ water supply.